Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity: Introduction

 In the study of the three above problems, one may assume that $H$ is a \emph{core} (that is, $H$ does not have a homomorphism to a proper subgraph of itself).
 Indeed, it is well-known that for any subgraph $H'$ of $H$ with $H\ecto H'$, we have $G\ecto H$ if and only if $G\ecto H'$~\cite{B94}.

 Of course, whenever \textsc{$H$-Colouring} is \NP-complete, all three above problems are \NP-complete, even when $k=0$, and so they are not in \XP (unless $\Ptime=\NP$).
-This is for example the case when $H$ is a monochromatic triangle: then we have \textsc{$3$-Colouring}.
+This is for example the case when $H$ is a monochromatic triangle: then this is the problem \textsc{$3$-Colouring}.
 Thus, from the point of view of parameterized complexity, it is of primary interest to consider these problems for edge-coloured graphs $H$ such that \textsc{$H$-Colouring} is in \Ptime.
-(In that case a simple brute-force algorithm iterating over all $k$-subsets of vertices of $G$ implies that the three problems are in \XP.)
-For classic graphs, the only cores $H$ for which \textsc{$H$-Colouring} is in \Ptime are the three connected graphs with at most one edge (a single vertex with no edge, a single vertex with a loop, two vertices joined by an edge), so in that case the interest of these problems is limited.
+In that case a simple brute-force algorithm iterating over all $k$-subsets of vertices of $G$ implies that the three problems are in \XP and hence the interesting question is whether these problems are FPT or not.
+For undirected graphs, the only cores $H$ for which \textsc{$H$-Colouring} is in \Ptime are the three connected graphs with at most one edge~\cite{H53} (a single vertex with no edge, a single vertex with a loop, two vertices joined by an edge), so in that case the interest of these problems is limited.
 However, for many interesting families of edge-coloured graphs $H$, the problem \textsc{$H$-Colouring} is in \Ptime, and the class of such graphs $H$ is not very well-understood, see~\cite{Bthesis,B94,BDHQ05}.
 Even when $H$ is a $2$-edge-coloured cycle, tree or complete graph, there are infinitely many $H$ with \textsc{$H$-Colouring} \NP-complete and infinitely many $H$ where it is in \Ptime~\cite{Bthesis}.